This is a walking tour for private groups. It is available any time. It is fully customizable. We can accomodate 1-100+ people.

 Roebling paid no heed to the critics and went ahead with the plans.
 Unfortunately, early in construction he sustained an injury that resulted in his death.
 The project was assumed by his son, Washington Roebling, who ended up falling victim to the hazards of construction as well.

 In 1883, after 16 years, 600 workers, 24 deaths and a cost of what would be $320 million in today's currency, the bridge was complete.
 Standing a record 1595 feet long, it was instantly recognized as a city icon and source of pride.
 The skeptics were proven wrong and the bridge still stands strong today, supporting an average of 150,000 vehicles and pedestrians daily.

 The Brooklyn Bridge became the catalyst that allowed both New York and Brooklyn to grow exponentially.
 The ease of access it provided between the two cities paved the way for New York to expand to its current size and incorporate Brooklyn as a borough in 1898.

+On the tour we typically include the neighboring areas to the bridge.
 The picturesque neighborhood of Brooklyn Heights is one of the borough's most popular destinations.
 Its streets are lined with landmarked brownstones and family-owned shops.
 Famous residents include actors Paul Giamatti, Lena Dunham,and Mary Tyler Moore.
 One of the borough's oldest areas, Brooklyn Heights is where general George Washington stationed himself during the largest battle of the American Revolutionary War, which is known as the Battle of Brooklyn.
 Notable historic residents include playwrite Arthur Miller, African-American leader W.E.B.
 Dubois, and poet Walt Whitman.